TELEPHONE TO THE DIVINE ::

 It is put forth here that the inherent beauty of the inanimate object is interlocked with light.
 With the exquisite formal clarity that comes from the mind of the architect, the three-dimensional symmetries in Park’s objects manifest, spiral and dispel, to affect contrasts of light and shadow on the works’ surfaces.
 As static objects are activated by these contrasts, the meaning of Park’s symmetries becomes lucid :: In the series Light Grows Darkness Grows the base stands in flat symmetry.
 The middle symmetries – twisting angles and planes – maximize contrasts, while the top’s continuing contours heighten light by allowing seventy percent of the sculpture’s surface to be illuminated.
 One knows symmetry as fifty // fifty; yet Park’s symmetries never give equally to light and shadow.
 Acknowledging darkness’s presence as cyclical and ever crucial, Park’s contours, in this elemental duality, aspire to light.

 These are fundamentally and persistently personal structures.
 In balance with the work’s adherence to precision of form, autobiography pervades Park’s work.
 In this exhibition, Park imparts the deeply personal nature of his objects in a towering installation – artist-built shelves extending twenty-four feet across the gallery – containing tiered rows of sculptures – an affecting catalogue of works that, when taken in from left to right, reads as diary.
 The rawness of a surface is analogous to turbulence, while color relates to mood or sensation.
-Titles such as Vulnerable, Void or Crossroads underscore the visual metaphors of the artist’s temperaments, toils, self actualizations – recorded states of emotion and perspective, executed over a two-year period.
+Titles such as Vulnerable, Void or Crossroads underscore the visual metaphors of the artist’s temperaments, toils, self actualizations – recorded states of emotion and perspective, executed over a four-year period.
 This is the first time, together or separate, these works are being presented.

 Kimsunken, with authenticity of gesture, and by the presence and absence of the materiality of paint, addresses questions about the existence of us :: who we are, why we are, what we are for.
 In the artist's singular, elegant erasures is the attempt to distill and universalize individual experience.
 In the works' verticality is the human figure, and in its solidity, a physical presence.
 One can feel the artist standing and questioning in front of the work, scraping away layers of paint in an act that is at once creation and division.
 While overwhelming minimalist, here is also an affinity with action painting, in that the works aspire to an experience of immediacy and presence.
 And in these works, one gets a sense of his own presence, while simultaneously being offered a place of meditation.